MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/delivery-optimization.md

 - You can also take advantage of Delivery Optimization if you're using the [AllowCdnFallback](office-deployment-tool-configuration-options.md#allowcdnfallback-attribute-part-of-add-element) attribute to allow devices to use the Office Content Delivery Network (CDN) on the internet as a source for installing additional language packs.
 - If you're already using Configuration Manager (current branch) and [peer cache](/mem/configmgr/core/plan-design/hierarchy/client-peer-cache) to manage installing and updating Microsoft 365 Apps, Delivery Optimization won't provide any added benefit for content coming from your on-premises infrastructure.
 - You can also try using a Microsoft Connected Cache server, which is an application installed on Windows Server and can be used with distribution points in Configuration Manager (current branch).
 For more information, see [Microsoft Connected Cache in Configuration Manager](/mem/configmgr/core/plan-design/hierarchy/microsoft-connected-cache).
 - Delivery Optimization can also be used with the subscription versions of the Project and Visio desktop apps.
-The same requirements listed above for Microsoft 365 Apps apply.
+The same [requirements](#requirements-for-using-delivery-optimization-with-microsoft-365-apps) as for Microsoft 365 Apps apply.
-- Office LTSC Professional Plus 2021 and Office LTSC Standard 2021 can take advantage of Delivery Optimization for installing, background updates, and foreground updates.
+- Office LTSC Professional Plus 2021 and Office LTSC Standard 2021 can take advantage of Delivery Optimization for installing, background updates, and user-initiated updates.
 The same applies to volume licensed versions of Project 2021 and Visio LTSC 2021.
 - Volume licensed versions of Office 2019, such as Office Professional Plus 2019, can take advantage of Delivery Optimization, but only for background updates.
-Delivery Optimization isn't available for installing or for foreground updates.
+Delivery Optimization isn't available for installing or for user-initiated updates.
 The same applies to volume licensed versions of Project 2019 and Visio 2019.
 - If you're already using a 3rd party peer-to-peer solution along with Configuration Manager, Delivery Optimization isn't expected to cause any problems with that solution.